Tom Huntley: Minnesota House of Representatives

 Huntley was first elected to the Minnesota legislature in 1992.
 He was the chair of the Finance Subcommittee for the Health Care and Human Services Finance Division from 2007 to 2010.
 He was a member of the Governor's Joint Health Care Task Force, of the Legislative Commission on Health Care Access, and of the Task Force on Small Business Health Insurance.
 He announced on December 17, 2013 that he would not be seeking re-election in 2014.

-Personal life
+Personal life and life

-His wife, Gail, is a former DFL Party activist and state associate chair.
+His wife, Gail Huntley (nee Wettels), is a former DFL Party activist and state associate chair.

 Huntley was arrested on February 2, 2013, near Deerwood, Minnesota, on suspicion of driving under the influence of alcohol after being stopped for speeding.
 He subsequently announced that he was guilty of the charge, intended to plead guilty, and apologized to constituents for his actions.

+Huntley died on December 22, 2025, at the age of 87.